Super Bowl

-How to watch the Super Bowl live in Australia
+Where to watch the Super Bowl in Australia

 Fact Checked Fact Checked

-The Holy Grail of American sports, the Super Bowl is one of the biggest global sporting events, with the match itself, post-game celebrations, half-time show and even the TV adverts something that many look forward to all season long.
-Of course, Aussie fans have had to settle for late nights and early mornings to keep up to date with the regular NFL season, but where can you watch Super Bowl 58 live here in Australia?
+The Super Bowl is one of the biggest global sporting events, with the match itself, post-game celebrations, half-time show and even the TV adverts something that many look forward to all season long.
+If you’re wondering where to watch the Super Bowl in Australia, you’ve come to the right place.
+Of course, Aussie fans have had to settle for late nights and early mornings to keep up to date with the regular NFL season, but where can you watch Super Bowl 59 live here in Australia?
 Find out with this Canstar Blue guide.

 One of the most popular options for Aussie NFL fans, Kayo has both live and on-demand coverage of the Super Bowl.
-If you’re not already a subscriber, check out the plans below.
+If you’re not already a subscriber, check out some potential plans below.

 Brand Subscription Type No. of Screens/same time viewing Advertised Cost^^/month